 2. Tell Your Story

 Investors receive hundreds if not thousands of financing requests every day.
 Most of them will not even get read.
 Others will be dismissed after the first paragraph.
-What an investor looks for is a business idea which has a high potential to succeed, backed by true passion and dedication.
+An investor looks for a business idea which has a high potential to succeed, backed by true passion and dedication.
 If you cannot show passion for your business idea and cannot tell your story in a compelling manner, your letter of introduction will never be read beyond that first paragraph.
 Remember that, when you request funding, you are selling yourself and your idea – so be a keen marketer.

 3. But Don’t Forget about the Hard Data

-Good stories attract the attention, but a solid and realistic business plan really seals the deal.
+Good stories attract attention, but a solid and realistic business plan really seals the deal.
 Investors want to see that, beyond being passionate, you are also realistic and know how the financial wheels work in your business idea.
 You need to have your financial projections clearly stated in the business plan, as well as solid arguments to support your assumptions.

 4. Find Experienced Investors

 Capital raising is a time-consuming and distracting activity.
 As a start-up owner, you need to focus on your business every day without interruption.
-Thus, it makes sense to seek investors who have already ventured in the field of supporting start-ups.
+Thus, it makes sense to seek investors who have already ventured into the field of supporting start-ups.
 The professional social media, LinkedIn, is a great place to start networking and finding these investors.
 You can use the search option to identify “business incubators” or “angel investors” – these keywords will take you to the profiles of people who have the experience and willingness to help potentially successful start-ups.

-Be smart in making your connections – always determine if the person you want to connect with is a decision maker and has a relevant experience in investing.
+Be smart in making your connections; always determine if the person you want to connect with is a decision maker and has a relevant experience in investing.
 This person will know how to guide you through medium to long-term business decisions and, by looking at your business from the outside, will be able to identify its weak and strong points, as well as growth opportunities you were not aware of.